alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

     Controls:
         Enter - saves the position
-        Any other key - quiot the program
+        Any other key - quit the program

 *(1): Automated scanning of the medium in a rectangular pattern*<br />
-     - when the operator sees a foreign object on the ultrasound they press the space bar<br />
+     - when the operator sees a foreign object on the ultrasound screen they press the space bar<br />
      - the location is saved in a text file for further inspection and adjustment<br />
-     - this simulates scanning a large portion of the body to locate multiple peices of shrapenal<br />
+     - this simulates scanning a large portion of the body to locate multiple pieces of shrapenal<br />

     Run manually:
         ./run_autoscan_rough_capture *YOUR_FRANKA_IP* *<Origin X>* *<Origin Y>* *<Origin Z>*